 That may not seem like much until you realize that you’re now getting 1,150 extra visitors per month total in traffic after only three months.
 Three years later, this might look like something closer to 80,000 extra visitors per month all while staying at the same monthly budget.

-Understanding the long-term value of content and how they bring in traffic individually is critical in understanding content marketing as an investment.
+Understanding the long-term value of blog articles and how they bring visitors into your orbit is critical in understanding content marketing as an investment.
 It doesn’t take long until your blog posts efforts have compounded and are resulting in far more sales revenue than you initially invested; this isn’t even taking into account the passive SEO benefits to the rest of your site.

 We run a number of eCommerce sites in addition to our agency (Content Powered), and between them, we’ve spent an average of $135,000 per site on content while they’ve pulled in millions of dollars of revenue, solely from our content marketing efforts.
 Our average product price is about $50; the numbers are even more impressive in industries with a higher average ticket.

 We stuck with it.
 If we gave up after a few months, they wouldn’t be where they are today.
 To quote our why blog page, “With ads, you’re renting visitors.
 With content, you’re owning a lifetime flow of visitors.”